A Short Stay in Switzerland

 A Short Stay in Switzerland is a 2009 British television film directed by Simon Curtis and written by Frank McGuinness.
 It stars Julie Walters, who won the International Emmy Award for Best Actress for her performance as Dr Anne Turner.
 It was produced by the BBC and was later released on DVD in regions 1 and 2.

-It was also nominated for other numerous awards including the BAFTA Award for Best Single TV Drama and Best Actress.
+It was also nominated for other numerous awards including the BAFTA TV Award for Best Single Drama and Best Actress.

 Plot

 Having recently witnessed the death of her husband from a neurological disease, Dr Anne Turner is diagnosed with a near-identical illness and determines to end her life once her condition has reached a critical point.
 As her health deteriorates, Anne's son, Edward, and two daughters, Sophie and Jessica, struggle to reach a consensus over their mother's intentions to end her life in an assisted dying facility (Dignitas) in Switzerland (where this is legal) and while they search for alternative options, silent recriminations and stubborn practicality threaten to tear the family apart.
 With her family at loggerheads, Anne must also face the fury of her best friend, whose opposing views bring them into direct conflict.